AdobeDocs/experience-manager-cloud-service.en/help/assets/developer-reference-material-apis.md

 In [!DNL Experience Manager] as a [!DNL Cloud Service], you can directly upload the assets to the cloud storage using HTTP API.
 The steps to upload a binary file are below.
 Execute these steps in an external application and not within the [!DNL Experience Manager] JVM.

 1. [Submit an HTTP request](#initiate-upload).
 It informs [!DNL Experience Manage]r deployment of your intent to upload a new binary.
-1. [POST the contents of the binary](#upload-binary) to one or more URIs provided by the initiation request.
+1. [PUT the contents of the binary](#upload-binary) to one or more URIs provided by the initiation request.
 1. [Submit an HTTP request](#complete-upload) to inform the server that the contents of the binary were successfully uploaded.

 ![Overview of direct binary upload protocol](assets/add-assets-technical.png)